antongisli/chatterbox-gb10/README.md

 ---

-## Optional: Start Enhanced Gradio UIs
+## Optional - recommended: Start Enhanced Gradio UIs

 The Docker image now includes a startup script that can run the API and/or the enhanced Gradio apps.
 By default it starts the API only.